 Kuzana Ogg was born in Bombay in 1971.
 Her early years in India were flooded with noise, color, and fragrance.
 Her grandparents' home in Bombay was somewhat buffered from the outside chaos of people and cars by lush gardens.
 This paradise of quietly growing coconut trees, exotic lilies, and always newly turned wet red earth was invaded hourly by squalling parrots and barbarous crows.
 Their cries filtered through the foliage as though they were the softened echoes of the havoc on the streets.

-Ogg is currently in residence at El Zaguan on Canyon Road.
-She has participated in three other residencies: in Minnesota, Sri Lanka and China.
+Ogg has participated in four residencies: in New Mexico, Minnesota, Sri Lanka and China.
 Her paintings have been included on the sets of both television shows and feature films-the most recent of which were Me and Earl and the Dying Girl, Southpaw, and My All-American.
 Her first solo museum exhibition was Oil at the San Luis Obispo Museum of Art in 2014.
-A second solo followed shortly thereafter, Rev Zero at the Bakersfield Museum of Art in 2015.
+A second solo followed shortly thereafter, Rev Zero, at the Bakersfield Museum of Art in 2015.
 Ogg's paintings have been exhibited, published, and collected both privately and publicly, nationally and internationally.

-The general pandemonium of Bombay in the early 1970s serves as Ogg's visual alphabet.
+The general pandemonium of Bombay in the early 1970s continues to serve as Ogg's visual alphabet.
 Through her travels and migrations, this alphabet continues to recombine, developing into a painterly language.
 In any form of communication, she has found the principles of restraint and balance to be the most formidable and eloquent.